 Our mission at the School of Nursing and Health Sciences is to educate successful, ethical, and visionary leaders for an increasingly global and multicultural world.
-At the undergraduate and graduate levels, our programs in nursing, public health, and health and exercise science prepare capable and caring professionals who are passionate about guiding people and populations to greater health and wellness.
+At the undergraduate and graduate levels, our programs in nursing, public health, and kinesiology and health sciences prepare capable and caring professionals who are passionate about guiding people and populations to greater health and wellness.

 Our reputation for excellence is reflected in numerous accreditations and national recognitions, with the National League for Nursing designating our school as one of only 40 Centers of Excellence in the nation.